philiparvidsson/Gecs-eng/README.rst

 What is PrimusGE?
 #################

-PrimusGE is a game engine that originated from the development the game `Pong. <https://github.com/philiparvidsson/Pong>`_.
+PrimusGE is a game engine that originated from the development of the game `Pong. <https://github.com/philiparvidsson/Pong>`_.
 It provides a carefully designed ECS (Entity–Component–System) game framework.

 *more info to come later!*